On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: Simulation

 \subsection{The Effects of Population Ratio}

-We testify how population ratio impacts the frequency of perpetual underestimation.
+We test how the population ratio impacts the frequency of perpetual underestimation.
 The decision rule is fixed to laissez-faire (LF).
 We fix the number of minority candidates in each round to two (i.e., $K_2 = 2$) and vary the number of majority candidates ($K_1 = 2, 10, 30, 100$).

 Figure~\ref{fig:groupsize_pu} exhibits the simulation result.
 Consistent with our theoretical analyses, we observe that (i) as indicated by Theorem~\ref{thm_smlcand}, laissez-faire rarely produces perpetual underestimation if the population is balanced (i.e., $K_1$ is close to $K_2 = 2$), and (ii) as indicated by Theorem~\ref{thm_reglower}, the larger the population of majority workers (i.e., $K_1$ increases), the more frequently perpetual underestimation occurs.
+With $K_1 = 10$, perpetual underestimation occurs more than 2\% of runs, which is large enough to ensure that laissez-faire produces (approximately) linear regret.